eferri65/Getting-and-Cleaning-Data/Codebook.md

 4. Raw Data collection and variables estimations

 ###2.
 Column descriptions for the final dataset
-The 72 columns in the final dataset breakdown as follows:
+The final dataset has 72 columns:

 * 1 Column = called `Activity`
 * 1 Column =  called `Subject`